casper-network/docs-archive/technical-framework/node/communications.md

                 return 0
             if b is not connected to H with a path or the path is longer than m then return 0
-            if we see an abnormally shallow wide DAG being built then
+            if we see an abnormally shallow and wide DAG being built then
                 // the server is trying to feed exponential amount of data
                 // by branching wide while staying within the maximum depth return 0